Celtic Tales (Corto Maltese): Abstract

 Again in France, between the cities of Zuydcoote and Bray-Dunes (Nord department), a show is performed in a Royal Air Force base by the puppeteer Rico-Rico and the singer Mélodie Gaël.
-Shortly after, Corto Maltese is talking with is friend Cain Groovesnore, who announces that his American cousin Pandora is going to marry.
+Shortly after, Corto Maltese is talking with his friend Cain Groovesnore, who announces that his American cousin Pandora is going to marry.
 Corto, who loved her (cf. the story The Ballad of the Salty Sea), remains on a beach, thoughtful.
 But suddenly, he learns that Cain has been arrested, accused of having shot Lieutenant De Trécesson.
 Wanting to defend him, the sailor speaks with Commissaire Rothschild, in charge of the investigation.
 Together, they question the witnesses: Rico-Rico and Mélodie Gaël.

 Gradually, they discover that, in reality, the lieutenant had found that Mélodie was a spy, in the service of the Germans.
 So he came to see her and accuse her.
 But she hypnotized Cain, also present, so that he would kill Trécesson.
 During the investigation, a fight ensues in which the artists killed each other.
 Ultimately, Cain is exonerated and Trécesson survives.

 Analysis

 At the end of this story, Corto cynically declares to Rothschild that he came to France to drink French wines (an allusion to Château Lafite Rothschild wines).
 This, while he is in the midst of the massacres of war and witnessed murders.
 This sentence earned Pratt two cases of wine from the Rothschild family.
 In this regard, there was also talk of wine in the previous story.

 Various cultural references punctuate this story.
-Thus, Lieutnant De Trécesson has the same name as the Château de Trécesson, near the Paimpont forest.
+Thus, Lieutenant De Trécesson has the same name as the Château de Trécesson, near the Paimpont forest.
 This place is often associated with the forest of Brocéliande, an important location from Arthurian legend.
 Many places in this forest are mentioned: Val sans retour and the fountain of Barenton.

 Rico-Rico comes from the Venetian Gozzi family.
 His name is the nickname of Carlo Gozzi, who was known for his stage interpretations of various legends.